afinemax/Astron_2024/observing_directions.md

 The Dashboard displays usefull information during the observation.
 - space on `/data`, **this number is important to watch.
 Stop Observing when this is low (less then 20)**
-- space on `/data_tmp`
+- When the `.fil` files are green - we are recording data!

-When the most recent `.fil` files are green, that means we are recording data!
+	- We record the data in chunks of 10 minutes

-If the pipeline produces a "good" candidate", it's Signal-To-Noise Ratio (SNR) is displayed.
+If the pipeline produces a "good" candidate, it's Signal-To-Noise Ratio (SNR) is displayed.
 This tells us how bright the detection is.

 You can also start the dashboard by running ```frb_dashboard.py```